-A North Carolina (NC) quitclaim deed allows for the transfer of property from one person to the next without any title search.
-It transfers all ownership and interest in a property from the owner and seller (the grantor) to the buyer or new owner (the grantee).
+A North Carolina (NC) Quitclaim Deed allows for the transfer of property from one person to the next without any warranty about the quality of the title.
+It transfers whatever ownership and interest the grantor (seller/owner) has in a property to the grantee (buyer/new owner).

 An NC quitclaim deed offers no warranty on the title, which means title problems could exist.
-To transfer property without title problems, a warranty deed is the right choice.
+To transfer property with guarantees of good and clear title, a warranty deed is a right choice.

 Quitclaim deeds are sometimes called “quick claims deeds,” “quit claims deeds,” or “quit claim deeds” in error, but these are the same document.

 The following are important laws and requirements to keep in mind when writing and filing a North Carolina quitclaim deed:

 North Carolina General Statutes § 47B-8 – Real Property Marketable Act

 North Carolina General Statutes § 47-38 – All NC quitclaim deeds need the grantor’s signature to be acknowledged by a notary public.